tantaman/tantaman.github.io/_posts/2020-09-13-maybe-type.markdown

 ```

 `?string` is a supertype of `string` and thus no existing callers break.
 I can release an update to my library and not break any of its consumers.

+(this is also a problem of the rust error type.
+If I no longer return errors from a function I've broken callers that were handling errors)